 8.1.
 Zubayda bint Abu Ja'far al-Mansur

-Fatima al-Fehri has played a great role in the civilization and culture in her community.
-She migrated with her father Mohamed al-Fehri from Kiroan in Tunisia to Fez.
+Fatima al-Fehri has played a great role in the civilisation and culture of her community.
+She migrated with her father Mohamed al-Fihriyya from Qayrawan, Tunisia to Fez.
 She grew up with her sister in an educated family and learnt Fiqh and Hadith.
 Fatima inherited a considerable amount of money from her father which she used to build a mosque for her community.
-Established in the year 859, the Qarawiyin mosque had the oldest, and possibly the first university in the world.
-Students traveled there from all over the world to study Islamic studies, astronomy, languages, and sciences.
-Arabic numbers became known and used in Europe through this university.
-This is one important example of the role of women in the advancement of education and civilization .
+Established in the year 859 CE, the Qarawiyyin mosque had the oldest, and possibly the first university in the world.
+Students travelled there from all over the world to study Islamic studies, astronomy, languages, and sciences.
+It is held by some historians that Arabic numbers became known and used in Europe through this university.
+This is one important example of the role of women in the advancement of education and civilisation .

 8.3.
 Dhayfa Khatun